Closet Factory’s Orlando Office Spearheads National Push to Provide State-of-the-Art Closets for This Year’s NAHB “New American Home” Project

 Strong Demand For Home Storage Solutions

-A recent study of the Freedonia Group found that the home storage industry is one of the fastest growing segments in the home improvement industry, and is expected to reach $10.5 billion by 2019.
+A recent study of the Freedonia Group found that modern closet designs is one of the fastest growing additions in newly constructed homes, and is expected to reach $10.5 billion by 2019.
 As a nationally recognized brand, Closet Factory also believes that working with organizations as the NAHB and the New American Home project is also a matter of good business.

 “Closet Factory has spent more than 30 years perfecting our design processes and installation techniques for custom storage solution systems.
 Being able to highlight our expertise during this year’s New American Home project was a great honor, and an important contribution to the nation’s building industry,” said Dan Grandon, President of the Closet Factory Franchise Corporation.

-Even with delays from Hurricane Irma, and rigid installment timetables, Closet Factory successfully created three custom closets that set the high-water mark for the entire closet industry.
+Even with delays from Hurricane Irma, and rigid installment timetables, Closet Factory successfully created three modern closet designs that set the high-water mark for the entire closet industry.

 “In the master his and her walk-in closet, we went with white and lots of LED lighting that was accented with high gloss finishes.
 We tied into the theme the builder and designer wanted.
 For the other two closets, we used our Finesse system that uses rich textured wood grain melamine finishes that are the newest melamine materials,” said Green.
 For the other closet, we framed the room out with melamine, and added leather padding on the doors which matched the theme of the room,” said Green.

-Closet Factory’s Finesse system was inspired by Italian home design, that highlights textured finishes, and suspended shelves that have varying depths and hidden hardware.
+Closet Factory’s Finesse modern closet design system was inspired by Italian home design, that highlights textured finishes, and suspended shelves that have varying depths and hidden hardware.
 The system works extremely well for creating a very modern, boutique feel.

 The new showcase home will be on display through mid-March.